Bradderz65/YSNS-Extended/README.md

 ## What's New in This Extended Edition?

-- **Biome-Specific Controls**: New ability to control mob spawning based on biomes
+- **Biome-Specific Controls**: Control mob spawning based on biomes - keep certain mobs out of specific areas
-- **Enhanced Zombie Handling**: Special handling for zombie variants to ensure proper spawn control
-- **Improved Regex Support**: Better pattern matching for entity and biome IDs
+- **Advanced Pattern Matching**: Use powerful regex patterns to target groups of mobs or biomes at once
+- **Spawn Chance Control**: Set custom spawn chances from 0% to 100% for fine-tuned mob control
 - **Optimized for 1.20.1**: Fully compatible with Minecraft 1.20.1 and the latest Fabric loader (0.15.11+)
 - **Updated Dependencies**: Works with the latest Fabric API (0.92.2+) and Necronomicon (1.4.2)
-- **Performance Improvements**: Reduced memory usage and optimized spawn checks
-- **Better Error Handling**: Improved logging and error recovery
+- **Performance Optimized**: Minimal impact on game performance even with complex rules

 ## Requirements